Outbound Sales Best Practices to Convert More Leads

 Increasing your contact rate is the only way to hit the numbers that will statistically increase your close rate.
 The best way to increase your contact rate is to increase your dials, emails, texts, and other outbound methods.

 Research shows that up to 80% of outbound call center agents give up after the third failed contact attempt.
 This is why calling efficiency is critical, and contact rates have become such an important metric.
-Your team needs to be equipped to make many calls.
 You should also think about how integrated or out-of-the-box solutions can help your outbound sales reps use email, text, or other ways to soft touch communicate with a potential customer.

 Outbound call center agents that lose interest if they haven't closed after the 3rd call are missing out on a significant amount of business.
 In effect, they are squandering good leads you have paid for and driving up the cost of acquisition.